 “Approximately 3-4.5% of the global population suffers from neuropathic pain…”

-There is nothing worse than pain, be it a constant pain or the one that keeps coming back.
+There is nothing worse than pain, be it chronic or acute.

-There are many conventional ways for treating it, but sometimes these methods are not as efficient as they should be.
+There are many conventional ways for relieving pain, but sometimes these methods are not as efficient as they should be.